Health Information Overload After Diagnosis | What If The Research Is Making You Sicker?

 When I was navigating my own endometriosis journey, and later, a breast cancer diagnosis, I did what so many of us do.
 I joined every group I could find.
 I followed every account that promised to decode the latest research.
 I wanted to be the most informed patient (and practitioner) in the room.

-Every single one of these connections may have legitimate science behind it.
+Every single one of these connections may have some legitimacy.
 That's what makes it so seductive, and so overwhelming.
 Endometriosis is a systemic, inflammatory condition with real overlaps with other diagnoses.
 The problem isn't that these questions exist.
 The problem is what happens when you try to chase all of them at once, guided not by a coordinated care plan but by an algorithm designed to keep you scrolling.

 I wasn't becoming more empowered.
 I was becoming more overwhelmed.